cucumber/blockly/README.md

 ## Try it out

     npm install

+With Vanilla JavaScript (no UI toolkit)

+    npm run start-vanilla

+With React

-    npm run start
+    npm run start-react

 ## API

 The editor is exposed as a React component.
-See [example/app.tsx](example/app.tsx) for sample usage.
+See [example/app.tsx](example/main-react.tsx) for sample usage.